 The Work-Life Balance.

-From my point of view, possibly the most important.
-It is always crucial to find a place where you can meet all the previous requirements but at the same time to have a fair balance between your professional and your personal life.
+It is always crucial to find a country to live in where you can meet all the previous requirements but at the same time to have a fair balance between your professional and your personal life.

 There are some countries taking big steps in this aspect.
 Probably you all have heard about the 6 and 7 working hours per day in Sweden without decreasing their salaries.